Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 7|Return the complete page|

-Fortunately for the page generating views (and the developers that write them), django has **templates**.
-Once the data dictionary is ready (step 4), it's easy: Just pass it to django with a template of an HTML page.
+Fortunately for views that generate pages (and the developers that write them), django has **templates**.
+Once the data dictionary is ready (step 4), it's easy: Just pass this dictionary to django with a template of the HTML page.
 Django will render the template, prepare the complete web page, and send it back to the web server.

 ## Render a Templates in Django